rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Parameters
 - validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used when necessary
 - rootSchema: S - The root schema, used to primarily to look up `$ref`s
-- formData: T | undefined - The current formData, if any, used to figure out a match
+- [formData]: T | undefined - The current formData, if any, used to figure out a match
 - options: S[] - The list of options to find a matching options from
 - [selectedOption=-1]: number - The index of the currently selected option, defaulted to -1 if not specified